example42/Example42-tutorials/slides/PuppetTutorial/02_Language_Basics.md

 Common ENC are Puppet DashBoard, Foreman and Puppet Enterprise (where the functionality of ENC is enabled by default).

-To enable the usage of an ENC set this parameters in puppet.conf
+To enable the usage of an ENC set these parameters in puppet.conf

     external_nodes = /etc/puppet/node.rb # Script that queries the ENC
     node_terminus = exec                 # Enable the usage of the script

 ## With hiera_include

 Hiera provides a **hiera_include** function that allows the inclusion of classes as defined on Hiera.
 This is an emerging approach that is particularly useful when there's massive usage of Hiera as backend for Puppet data.

 In ```/etc/puppet/manifests/site.pp``` just place:

-    hiera_include(classes)
+    hiera_include('classes')

 and place, as an array, the classes to include in you Hiera data source under the key 'classes'.

 # The Catalog